Skip to content

 tsx

-import { Counter } from '../components/Counter';
+import { Counter } from '../Components/Counter';

-export default function Home() {
+export default function HomePage() {

 return (